 The Port of Hull meanwhile boasts the UK’s first fully enclosed cargo handling facility for weather-sensitive cargoes.
 The Siemens Gamesa terminal offers a huge range of port logistics solutions, from deep-water berths, storage and heavy-lift marine operations to a full turnkey service for win-farm and vessel operators transporting offshore loads to the North Sea.

 Coastal and environmental

 The Deep has been successful in breeding and culturing a number of species housed within the aquarium, contributing to crucial European breeding programmes.

 While the University’s research includes understanding how the earth is responding to climate change, developing miniaturised platforms for chemical synthesis, plus environmental analysis.

-Whether its quality accommodation with waterfront views, city-centre hotels or boutique serviced apartments, Hull has 2651 rooms to suit every requirement.
+Whether its quality accommodation with waterfront views, city-centre hotels or boutique serviced apartments, Hull & East Yorkshire has 4,108 rooms to suit every requirement.

 There’s a great selection of venues across Hull and East Yorkshire, ranging from traditional grandeur and country splendour, to unusual and quirky.

 “You’re only here for the culture” is one of the more unusual football chants sung by Hull City football fans but typifies the huge range of cultural incentives available.
 If groups require more than the culture, there’s plenty of alternative ideas on offer as well.